 If you are already working in a family business, the desire to go to business school can be multi-faceted.
 It could include considerations such as learning new skills to take back to the business (like data analytics) or learning the basics of business (like accounting, marketing, and operations) as you transition into the company from somewhere else.
 Other considerations may include building out a new network of contacts that could help drive the business forward.
-Or maybe you just need to take a sabbatical from an organization that you will likely be working in for decades to come.
+Or maybe you just need to take a sabbatical from an organization that you will likely be working in for the decades to come.

-Two years in a traditional MBA program may give you the greatest opportunity to learn, build, and play—but perhaps two years away from the business is not a luxury you can afford.
+Spending two years in a traditional MBA program may give you the greatest opportunity to learn, build, and play—but perhaps two years away from the business is not a luxury you can afford.
 After all, how long can you really be away from a business in which you are already playing a pivotal role?
 Other options could include a one-year program or even a part-time program to allow you to return to the business sooner or never even leave.
-To help you think through many of these issues, this blog post showcases some of the best full-time MBA programs that have made it a priority to prepare their graduates to run a family enterprise.
+To help you think through many of these issues, this blog post offers more details on each option.

+Here are some of the best full-time MBA programs that have made it a priority to prepare their graduates to run a family enterprise:

 The Kellogg School of Management

-2. Columbia Business School
+Columbia Business School

-3. Cornell Johnson Graduate School of Management
+Cornell Johnson Graduate School of Management

-Started in 2014, Johnson’s Smith Family Business Initiative is all about giving students the network, curriculum, and cutting-edge knowledge to strengthen family businesses and help them to thrive for generations to come.
+Founded in 2014, Johnson’s Smith Family Business Initiative is all about giving students the network, curriculum, and cutting-edge knowledge to strengthen family businesses and help them to thrive for generations to come.
 Components of the program include the Family Business Club, courses, speakers’ series, and numerous family business–focused study trips.

-4. The Wharton School at the University of Pennsylvania
+The Wharton School of the University of Pennsylvania

 Wharton has taken a different approach to the world of family businesses by creating the Wharton Global Family Alliance, which brings together family businesses from across the world to share their own unique issues and struggles.
 It manifests in a robust community, research, and conferences—feeding the MBA curriculum with a wide range of courses that address the unique challenges of a family business.